 6. Personalize your workplace

 Striking a work-life balance is a challenge, especially on your desk.
-Family photos, vacation mementos, your favourite figurine, a plant or even an amusing coffee cup can brighten up your space, make you feel more like home and bring you some inspiration.
+Family photos, vacation mementos, your favorite figurine, a plant or even an amusing coffee cup can brighten up your space, make you feel more like home and bring you some inspiration.
 But don’t get too personal.
 In order to avoid distractions, a couple of personal items should be enough to keep on the desk.
 You can also arrange some visual borders so that no one disturbs you, using personalized door hangers that gently claim your special zone.

 7. Comfort is above all

 Everybody’s got their own understanding of the word “comfort” at the workspace.
 However, in general, you should: